Saksham03/Elemental/README.md

 | ![](captures/func_sq_triang.jpg) <br> **+** <br> ![](captures/step3_1.jpg)|= ![](captures/step3_2.jpg) |
 |:--:|:--:|

-4. Finally, I add some **3D Perlin noise** on the top part as in my experience, 3D Perlin noise can be tweaked to give it the nice flamy look.
+4. Finally, I added some **3D Perlin noise** on the top part.
+I chose it because in my (little) experience, 3D Perlin noise can be tweaked to get the nice flamey/wavy look.
 For the bottom part, I add a high frequency low amplitude **3D FBM Noise** to give the surface that 'fiery' boiling look.
-Next up, we add an iridescent shader to give a gradient color palette to the surface that is made up of nice flame colors.
+Next up, I added an iridescent shader to give a gradient color palette to the surface that is made up of nice flame colors.
 I used [this](http://dev.thi.ng/gradients/) source to get the perfect **Cosine Color Gradient Palette** I wanted.
 The iridescent shader works using the geometry's normals, which gives it the required gradient at any viewing angle.

 | ![](captures/step3_2.jpg) | ![](captures/step3_3.gif) | ![](captures/step4_2_iridshader.gif) | ![](captures/step4_2_ss.jpg) |
 |:--:|:--:|:--:|:--:|